-Recommended gasoline: Regular unleaded gasolin
+Recommended gasoline:

 Regular unleaded gasoline with a minimum octane rating of 90 (Research Octane Number).

 - Do not use leaded gasoline.
 Leaded gasoline can seriously damage the engine. - Avoid getting water and contaminants in the fuel tank.
 Contaminated fuel can cause poor performance or engine damage.
 Use only fresh gasoline that has been stored in clean containers.